Goldenrod Benefits: The Bee’s Knees for Allergies, Sinus Infections, and Urinary Tract Infections

 Plant Family: Asteraceae, aster family

 Other Common Names: Goldruthe, woundwort, Aaron’s rod, and solidago

-Not all of the Senecio members are toxic, but the ones that are poisonous have harmful pyrrolizidine alkaloids (PAs), which can cause irreparable damage to the livers of both humans and livestock.
+Not all of the Senecio members are toxic, but the ones that are poisonous have harmful pyrrolizidine alkaloids (PAs), compounds that can cause irreparable damage to the livers of both humans and livestock.
 PAs are particularly insidious because the symptoms of poisoning can be hard to detect (they are similar to those of many other illnesses) and can take months to manifest.
-Often, by the time symptoms present, the damage is already done.
+Often, by the time symptoms present themselves, the damage is already done.